int-brain-lab/atlas/streamlines/README.md

 ### Step 2.
 Laplacian

 Step 2 is the most complex and computationally intensive step of the process.
-It requires a GPU to be tractable on the 10 $\mu$m atlas.
+It requires a GPU to be tractable on the 10 $\mu\textm{m}$ atlas.

-Mathematically, the goal is to solve the following partial differential equation (PDE) with a mixture of Dirichlet and Neumann boundary conditions:
+Mathematically, the goal is to solve the following partial differential equation (PDE), called Laplace's equation, with a mixture of Dirichlet and Neumann boundary conditions:

 $$
 \begin{align*}